Bimfortune12/LITA-CAPSTONE-PROJECT-2/README.md

 ![image](https://github.com/user-attachments/assets/3c52952d-e3e9-47b7-a9a4-1a84a719e2ab)

-#### Analyzing customer data for a subscription services showing below performance
+####  The dashboard showing customer Segment and subscription trends
-* The above Poweer Bi dashboard shows the sum of Revenue
+* The above Poweer Bi dashboard shows the different types of tools for visualization
+* the sum of Revenue
 * Count of customerID
 * Count of Region by Canceled Number
 * Revenue by region by knowing the region that has the highest subscription services and the lowest.
 * Average Revenue by Region
-* s
+* Revenue by Subscription Type shows the region with the highest subscription and lowest
+* Count of Subscription Types by Region
+* slicer of highest,lowest subscription type,the region that has the highest and the lowest
+* Average of subcription duration for month

 ![image](https://github.com/user-attachments/assets/accf2036-333b-4d04-a2a0-236803f01b70)

+* Table was also used to shows the Regionn,Subscription Type by Revenue
+* Customer Name by sum of Revenue
+* Subscription Type by Revenue